Krytos/LawyerWebsite/README.md

 # LawyerWebsite
 Website for a Lawyer.
-Tech-Stack will be FastAPI, Jinja2, Bulma CSS and (not yet) HTMX.
+Tech-Stack will be FastAPI, Jinja2, Bulma CSS and HTMX.

 # Usage
 1. Clone Repo